nasa/cumulus-orca/website/docs/developer/development-guide/code/setup-dev-env.md

 ---

 ## Initial Setup
+1. Familiarize yourself with [contributing to these documents](../documentation/documentation-intro.md) prior to modifying/testing code.
+   Updating documentation is a shared responsibility.
 1. git clone https://github.com/nasa/cumulus-orca
 1. Install [Python 3.8.X](https://www.python.org/downloads/) and restart if needed.
    Make sure Python is added to your PATH.